kimchimysr/WULibraryManagementSystem/README.md

 To View Database(library.db)
 - Use DB Browser for SQLite Link:https://sqlitebrowser.org/dl/
-- Open DB Browser for SQLite and Click Open Database then chooose the database(library.db)
+- Open DB Browser for SQLite and Click Open Database then choose the database(library.db)